adapt-it/adapt-it-mobile/_pages/ft.md

 ### Clear free translation edit field

-Click this button to clear / remove the current text in the free translation edit field.
+Click the "trash can" button to clear / remove the current text in the free translation edit field.
 You can then leave this selection blank or type in a new free translation for the selected words.

 The following toolbar buttons are also displayed in each editor mode (adapting, glossing, and free translation):